MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-help-support.md

 | Disabled | Enabled | User can start a trial, but must contact the IT admin to get a paid license |

 > [!NOTE]
 > You can add an internal URL for licensing requests in **Help and support settings**.
 If you set the URL, it overrides the default self-service purchase experience.
-It doesn't redirect signup for a trial license.
+It doesn't redirect sign-up for a trial.
 Users who can buy a license in the scenarios described in the table are redirected to your internal URL.

 To learn more, see [Enable or disable self-service sign-up and purchasing](/power-bi/enterprise/service-admin-disable-self-service).